Melissa Conrad Stöppler, MD

-Smoking is detrimental to a anyone's health and to the health of those around them.
+Smoking is detrimental to anyone's health, as well as the health of those around them.
 Unfortunately, women continue to smoke despite the known health risks.
-Even though the number of women smoking is declining, still about 16% of women in the U.S. are smokers.
-Women are smoking in spite of the well-publicized risks of lung disease including cancer, heart disease, and innumerable other health problems now linked to smoking.
+Even though the number of female smokers is declining, still about 16% of women in the U.S. continue to smoke.
+Women are smoking in spite of the well-publicized risks including cancer, heart disease, and innumerable other health issues.

 Drinking an excessive amount of alcohol is also harmful to health.
 Although women typically begin drinking at a later age than men and tend to drink somewhat less, lower doses of alcohol are required for women to develop alcohol-related medical problems including alcohol toxicity, cirrhosis, and hepatitis.

 Women should be aware that they metabolize a number of drugs differently than men.
 In some cases and for some medications, the rate of metabolism may be slower, and in other cases, faster.
-It is, therefore, essential that women are well informed about the kinds and correct dosages of drugs they are taking.
+It is, therefore, essential that women are well informed about the kinds and correct dosages of any drugs they are taking.

 Next: Female anatomy